coldbox-modules/cbstorages/readme.md

 [![Build Status](https://travis-ci.org/coldbox-modules/cbstorages.svg?branch=development)](https://travis-ci.org/coldbox-modules/cbstorages)

-# WELCOME TO THE CBSTORAGES MODULE
+# Welcome to the cbStorages Module

 The `cbstorages` module will provide you with a collection of **smart** :wink: storage services that will enhance the capabilities of the major ColdFusion (CFML) scopes:

 - Application
 - Cache
+- Cgi
 - Client
 - Cookie
 - Request